mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn/README.md

 ### Usage

 Before performing inference, the air file must bu exported by export script on the 910 environment.
+Current batch_ Size can only be set to 1.
+The inference process needs about 600G hard disk space to save the reasoning results.

 ```shell
 # Ascend310 inference